DigitallyDeja/Cosmetic_Sales_Datapt2/README.md

 - In March 2022, the total amount of boxes sold reached its peak at $15,167, following a decline in shipment sales from $6,963 in February.

+## Project Takeaway

+This analysis highlights how sales performance varies across countries, products, and time.
+The USA consistently leads in revenue, particularly in Q2, where sales reached their peak before experiencing a significant decline in subsequent quarters.
+Product trends reveal that anti-aging items dominate the global market, with body butter showing strong regional performance in New Zealand.
+Seasonal trends are also evident, as March 2022 marked the highest shipment volume, reflecting potential demand cycles within the cosmetic industry.

+Overall, these findings emphasize the importance of monitoring quarterly performance, product-specific demand, and seasonal peaks.
+Businesses could use these insights to adjust marketing strategies, optimize inventory, and target high-performing regions and product categories more effectively.

  <img width="2598" height="1798" alt="image" src="https://github.com/user-attachments/assets/014ed039-74aa-47e6-bb10-1147583d83d0" />